Previous Page Next Page

 Reclassification

-The investigation falls under the jurisdiction of another DFPS program.
+The APS specialist uses this closure code when the investigation falls under the jurisdiction of another DFPS program.
 The APS supervisor or designee contacts SWI support staff at 1-800-252-3223 or 512-929-6920 and requests that SWI reenter the intake for the correct program.

 Other Agency or Out of State

-The investigation falls under the jurisdiction of another entity or Texas state agency, including the Health and Human Services Commission (HHSC), or under the jurisdiction of another state.
+The APS specialist uses this closure code when the investigation falls under the jurisdiction of another agency, including the Health and Human Services Commission (HHSC), or under the jurisdiction of another state.

 Health and Human Services Commission (HHSC)

-When the investigation falls under the jurisdiction of HHSC, the APS supervisor or designee refers the case to HHSC as outlined in the Appendix I.
+When the investigation falls under the jurisdiction of HHSC, the APS supervisor or designee refers the case to HHSC as outlined in the Appendix I: Facilities and Jurisdictions.

 Out of State